upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [Some Musings by a CYOA Author](https://pastebin.com/qaL8nDD8) – A post by StarDustAnon.
 It contains musings and advice on how to create CYOAs in general.
 An excellent read.
+* [ICCT Static Folder](/static) – It's the `static/` directory of this tutorial.
+It contains a couple of useful things to download.

 <!-- URLs -->
 [cyoa-template-dl]: https://www.dropbox.com/scl/fi/cjssl5mk5h6rhr8mz7w1s/Template.json?rlkey=whf28vz69wqrt0d8jjfvitzty&dl=0